 Chord progressions in various keys

-As a guitarist you sometimes need some guidelines in regards of which chords to play together.
+As a guitarist, you sometimes need guidelines regarding which chords to play together.
 It is for this purpose a recommendation to know the relationship of chords in different keys, but some suggestion of chord progression could also come handy.
-And this is what you will get here.

-Sometimes known songs and the artist is mentioned after a chord progression.
-This may make the progression more familiar to you, but there is just a lesser part of the song and mainly for fun.
+Known songs and the artist is sometimes mentioned after a chord progression.
+This may make the progression more familiar to you, but it is just lesser parts of the song and mainly for fun.

 Chord progressions in the key of C

 The key of C is one of the most common keys for a guitarist.
-One reason is that there are many open chords with pretty simple shapes that can be played together.
+One reason is that there are many open chords with unchallenging shapes – with F as a little trickier exception – that can be played together.
+You could also listen to playing examples with sound, however, these are only simple demonstrations.

-That is of course possible in some cases to substitute G with G7, Em with Em7 and so on.
-If the sequence doesn't end with a C there is because it can continue with additional chords or start over again alternatively resolve into a ending C.
+It is often possible to substitute G with G7, Em with Em7 and so on.
+If the sequence doesn't end with a C, it is because it can continue with additional chords or start over again alternatively resolve into an ending C.

 Chord progressions in the key of D